marxanweb/marxan-server/README.md

 ### Configure https
 app.listen(8081,ssl_options={"certfile": "/home/a_cottam/andrewcottam.com.crt","keyfile":"/home/a_cottam/andrewcottam_com.key"})

+### Configure server.dat
+The server.dat.default file contains configuration information for your installation of marxan-server and should be configured by you to add your own organisations information.
+Edit the file and save it as server.dat.
+This file will not be overwritten when any future updates to the marxan-server repo are pulled from GitHub.
 ### Deploying onto GCP
 Use screen otherwise when the ssh connection drops the python process will be killed.
 ### Cleanup